 Viewing your CE credits on the IRS PTIN system

 You can login to the IRS PTIN system to view your credit hours.
 The current year hours are displayed, and prior year hours are available using a drop down menu.
-The credits for 2012 are not displayed in your account because it was a partial year.

 What this message means is that if you took an Annual Federal Tax Refresher (AFTR) course, those credits are shown in the Tax Update category.
 EAs cannot take the AFTR course for credit, as it is intended for non-credentialed tax preparers only.
-We do mark this clearly (in red) on our website and have not had any EAs accidentally take this course.
+We do mark this clearly on our website and have not had any EAs accidentally take this course.

 If you did take the AFTR course, it would be marked with an asterisk (*) to indicate the credits did not count.

 The AFTR course is part of the program called the Annual Federal Tax Program (AFTP) the IRS initiated in 2014 to allow uncredentialed tax preparers to take CPE and be listed on the IRS website as a tax preparer with a “Record of Completion” of the AFTP.